Willebrew/ResiLIVE/README.md

 - **Authentication Security**
     - Password hashing using bcrypt
-    - Session-based authentication with secure cookies
+    - Session-based authentication with secure cookies (HttpOnly, Secure in production, SameSite=Lax)
     - Role-based access control (user, admin, superuser)
+    - **Robust Session Secret Management**: The application requires a strong, unique `SESSION_SECRET` to be set in the environment variables for production.
+It will fail to start if the secret is missing or uses an insecure placeholder, preventing accidental deployment with weak defaults.

-- **Data Security**
+- **Data Security****
     - Firebase Firestore security rules
     - Input validation and sanitization
     - CSRF protection via lusca